jh-plask/rust_trader/README.md

 # 🦀 Rust Trader 💰

 Rust Trader is a high-performance financial trading system implemented in Rust.
-It leverages Rust's memory safety guarantees and concurrency features to provide a reliable and efficient trading system.
+It leverages Rust's memory safety guarantees and concurrency features, along with the Tokio runtime for efficient concurrent execution, to provide a reliable and efficient trading system.

 ## Project Structure